lp-challenges/notation/README.md

 Known as a Stack data structure, this implementation is a favorite among hiring managers when conducting technical interviews.
 The reason?
 A Stack combines ideas found in native iOS Development (e.g., UINavigationController) along with specific language syntax (e.g., collections and generics) coupled with knowledge of Big O Notation.
 As shown, what makes a Stack useful is how it performs.
 For example, all actions can be executed without having to search through or analyze previously added items.

-##algorithmic running times / logarithmic time
+## Algorithmic running times / logarithmic time

 ![time_complexity](https://user-images.githubusercontent.com/3194444/150688894-d80e53ad-f7f1-473e-b938-7bf5c25fa8ee.png)